asierzapata/dotfiles/README.md

 script/install
 ```

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

-The main file you'll want to change right off the bat is `zsh/zshrc.symlink`,
-which sets up a few paths that'll be different on your particular machine.
-Also, there are some configurations that asume this folder lives on `$HOME/.dotfiles`, so might want to also change those.
+The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.
+Also, there are some configurations that assume this folder lives on `$HOME/.dotfiles`, so you might want to also change those.

-`dot` is a simple script that installs some dependencies, sets sane macOS
-defaults, and so on.
-Tweak this script, and occasionally run `dot` from
-time to time to keep your environment fresh and up-to-date.
-You can find
-this script in `bin/`.
+`dot` is a simple script that installs some dependencies, sets sane macOS defaults, and so on.
+Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
+You can find this script in `bin/`.